XRPLF/xrpl-dev-portal/content/tx_format.md

 | Success               | tes    | (Not an error) The transaction succeeded.
 This result is not final unless it appears in a validated ledger. |
 | Claimed fee only      | tec    | The transaction did not achieve its intended purpose, but the transaction fee was charged.
 This result is not final unless it appears in a validated ledger. |
 | Client library error  | tej    | (ripple-lib only) The transaction was not submitted, because the client library blocked it, as part of its additional error checking. |

+The distinction between a local error (`tel`) and a malformed transaction (`tem`) is a matter of protocol-level rules.
+For example, the protocol sets no limit on the maximum number of paths that can be included in a transaction.
+However, a server may define a finite limit of paths it can process.
+If two different servers are configured differently, then one of them may return a `tel` error for a transaction with many paths, while the other server could successfully process the transaction.
+If enough servers are able to process the transaction that it survives consensus, then it can still be included in a validated ledger.

+By contrast, a `tem` error implies that no server anywhere can apply the transaction, regardless of settings.
+Either the transaction breaks the rules of the protocol, it is unacceptably ambiguous, or it is completely nonsensical.
+The only way a malformed transaction could become valid is through changes in the protocol; for example, if a new feature is adopted, then transactions using that feature could be considered malformed by servers that are running older software which predates that feature.

 ## Claimed Fee Justification ##